lucaslorentz/caddy-docker-proxy/README.md

 | _(env only)_ | `CADDY_DOCKER_NO_SCOPE` | Disable Docker event scope filter (useful for Podman).<br>**Default:** `false` |

 Check the **examples** folder to see how to set them in a Docker Compose file.

+## Optional Docker Sockets

+When multiple docker sockets are specified via `--docker-sockets` (or `CADDY_DOCKER_SOCKETS`), each socket is treated as optional.
+If a socket is unavailable at startup, caddy-docker-proxy logs a warning and retries with exponential backoff.
+When the socket becomes available, its containers and services are immediately incorporated into the Caddyfile.

+If a previously connected socket goes down, its routes are removed from the Caddyfile on the next regeneration cycle.

+Retry timing is controlled by `--docker-retry-min` (default `1s`) and `--docker-retry-max` (default `30s`).
+The retry interval starts at the minimum and doubles after each failed attempt until it reaches the maximum.

+The default behavior (no `--docker-sockets` flag) is unchanged — a single docker socket is required and a connection failure at startup is a fatal error.

 ## Viewing the generated Caddyfile